After the Waterfall: Cast

-Production

-In May 2009 it was announced that award-winning director Simone Horrocks would be directing her debut feature-length production and that Outrageous Fortune actor Antony Starr would be portraying the lead role.
-Horrocks had previously attracted international attention when she was a semi-finalist for the prestigious Sundance Institute/NHK Filmmaker's Award in 2001.

 Reception

-Critical reception

-The film was released to critical acclaim throughout New Zealand with many praising Starr's acting.
 Darren Bevan of TVNZ stated that the film was great but slightly let down by Cohen Holloway's performance but Starr makes up for the small hiccup.

 Francesca Rudkin of The New Zealand Herald gave the film 4/5 stars praising Starr's performance and the plot.
 She also praises Peter McCauley's performance and the soundtrack saying it adds to the atmosphere immensely.

 Andrew Hedley of Flicks.co.nz praised Starr's acting but noted the film was at times inconsistent and poorly written.
 Helen Martin of Onfilm magazine praised Starr's acting alongside the camera shots and music.

-Christine Powley of the Otago Daily Times criticized the inexperience of the crew but praised how the movie felt Kiwi without resorting to Kiwiana.
+Christine Powley of the Otago Daily Times criticised the inexperience of the crew but praised how the movie felt Kiwi without resorting to Kiwiana.

 Accolades

 The film received several nominations in the 2011 Aotearoa Film & Television Awards, including; director Simone Horrocks for "Outstanding Feature Film Debut", "Best Editing in a Feature Film", "Images & Sound Best Sound in a Feature Film" and "Best Lead Actor in a Feature Film" for Antony Starr.